y-agg/Linkedin-Bot/README.md

 ## About

 LinkedIn is the world's largest professional network on the internet.
 You can use LinkedIn to find the right job or internship, connect and strengthen professional.
 A social network that focuses on professional networking and career development.
 You can use LinkedIn to display your resume, search for jobs, and enhance your professional reputation by posting updates and interacting with other people.
-To do so, The first step in LinkedIn is to make connection and which wll help in increasing the visibility of user accross the platform.
-This bot will allow you to view user's profiles thus increasing your visibility in your suggested LinkedIn network.
+The first step in LinkedIn is to make connections and which will help in increasing the visibility of users across the platform.

 <p align="center">
   <img src="./screenshots/code.png"" alt="LinkedInBot Result" height="400">
 </p>